-I’ll be the first to admit that when the temperature drops, so does my exercise motivation, but after doing some research, it turns out that workouts during the Winter can offer benefits that you don’t get in the Summer, such as improved endurance.
-According to Professor Greg Whyte OBE, a world-renowned sports scientist, the optimum temperature for endurance-based exercise is 11 degrees Celsius – thanks to the colder temperatures, your body is less likely to overheat, and thus your stamina is increased.
-Furthermore, Winter workouts help to:
+For many of us, when the temperature drops, so does our exercise motivation.
+But it turns out that workouts during the winter can offer benefits that we don’t get in the summer, such as improved endurance.
+According to Professor Greg Whyte OBE, a world-renowned sports scientist, the optimum temperature for endurance-based exercise is 11 degrees celsius – because, thanks to the colder temperatures, your body is less likely to overheat, and thus your stamina is increased.

-- Improve symptoms of seasonal affective disorder (SAD): Many people suffer with SAD, low mood, and mild depression during the long, dark Winter months.
-Exercise is a natural mood-enhancer, additionally, research shows that Vitamin D, from as little as 15 minutes of sunlight per day, might help with SAD.
+- It improves symptoms of seasonal affective disorder (SAD): Many people suffer with SAD, low mood, and mild depression during the long, dark winter months.
+Exercise is a natural mood-enhancer, plus research shows that vitamin D, from as little as 15 minutes of sunlight per day, can help with SAD.

-- Maintain your health during flu season: Catching colds and flus at this time of year is almost impossible to avoid, but should you catch one, Winter workouts will strengthen your immune system and help your body fight it.
+- Exercise maintains your health during flu season: Catching colds and flus at this time of year is almost impossible to avoid, but should you catch one,a winter workout will strengthen your immune system and help your body fight it.

-- Boost overall energy levels: Winter is a dark time, so our bodies produce more melatonin in response.
-This leads to excessive feelings of fatigue and tiredness with exercise being the last thing we want to do.
-However, even a short workout or brisk walk will help to raise endorphins and energise you.
+- A workout will boost overall energy levels: Winter is a dark time, so our bodies produce more melatonin in response.
+This leads to excessive feelings of fatigue and tiredness and even a short workout or brisk walk will help to raise endorphins and energise you.

-Importantly, wellbeing and fitness are not seasonal, they are longstanding year-round commitments, and essential if you want to live a long and healthy life.
-Try to find an exercise or activity that you find enjoyable, or workout with family and friends to keep you motivated.
-When you do exercise, make sure that you warm up beforehand with dynamic stretches, wear layers to keep warm, and cool down afterwards.
+Of course, wellbeing and fitness are not seasonal, they are longstanding year-round commitments, and essential if you want to live a long and healthy life.
+And when you do exercise, make sure that you warm up beforehand with dynamic stretches, wear layers to keep warm, and cool down afterwards.